ashishshukla-it/ExpenseManagementApp/README.md

 # ExpenseManagementApp
-Project to manage all monthly and annual expenses and to do analysis on the data
+Project to manage all monthly and annual expenses and to do analysis on the data.
+Dashboards for analysis are available on Kibana with address - http://localhost:5601

 This project consists of 2 parts -
 	I. An excel reader that would read the file and will push ‘expense’ details in Elastic Search index names ‘expense’.
 Sample of file is also stored in this repository.